iundarigun/learning-aws/README.md

 ### Budget
 We can do the same configuring a budget

+### Cloudtrail
+Cloudtrail is different than Cloudwatch.
+Cloudtrail is focused on monitoring actions, like who create a bucket, or command executed on CLI.

 ## AIM
 The account user is called root user.
 We can create other users, and group it by permissions.
 All the information about IAM we can find on [here](https://console.aws.amazon.com/iam/home) or selecting from Services pages: